-Sometimes not only the weather is extraordinary.
+Sometimes not only the weather on a wedding day is extraordinary.
 Also the people are.

 Whatever you expect from a winter wedding in Switzerland, you might be wrong.
 Winter in Switzerland doesn’t always mean 1-2 meters of snow and temperatures below zero.
 As tourists usually think.
 And not all of Switzerland is covered with mountains by the way.
 This is another misunderstanding.